microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 **Note 2:** a workspace folder might use a `uri` which does *not* resolve to a file on disk.
 So, it must not always be a `file`-uri, but VSCode will soon support workspace folders from remote locations.

-The [`basic-multi-root-sample`](https://github.com/Microsoft/vscode-extension-samples/tree/master/basic-multi-root-sample) extension is demonstrating the use of this API by showing the workspace folder of the currently opened file in the left-hand side of the status bar.
+The [`basic-multi-root-sample`](https://github.com/Microsoft/vscode-extension-samples/tree/master/basic-multi-root-sample) extension is demonstrating the use of this API by showing the workspace folder of the currently opened file on the left-hand side of the status bar.

 ![Show the folder of the active file](https://raw.githubusercontent.com/Microsoft/vscode-extension-samples/master/basic-multi-root-sample/preview.gif)